laujonat/muffins/README.md

 # Muffins 🍦
 Do yourself a favor and avoid carpal tunnel with this Ruby on Rails REPL.

+With @rodocite

 ## Setup
 ```bash